lyarenei/mausmakro/README.md

 a programming language, it also includes some extra bits which allows you to write a more complex macros:
 - Branching support (if-else)
-- Jumping - and by extension a simple loops
+- Jumping - and by extension simple loops
 - Procedure calling (code re-usability)